What is a fantasy album?

 A fantasy album should be plausible, such as a collective effort of different artists, or an alternative to an artist’s real album.
 The artists must have been available at the times and places of the recordings.

-An essential part of the album experience was listening intently to each song in sequence.
-With albums on vinyl, you had to get up from your cozy couch and turn over the vinyl to play the other side.
+An essential part of the album experience is listening intently to each song in sequence.
+With albums on vinyl records, you had to get up from your cozy couch and turn over the vinyl to play the other side.
 The equivalent experience today is separating the sides into playlists.